xoorath/xo.codes/site/about/xo.md

 (#) Programming

 I sure do spend a lot of time thinking about and developing software...
-It's a very rewarding pastime for me and I'm privileged enough to do it professionally - especially in such an artistic domain.
+It's a very rewarding activity for me; I'm grateful that I'm privileged enough to do it professionally - especially as a game developer.

 I often think about the ethics of software: Does this application waste someone's time?
 Does it consume an unreasonable amount of energy for what